-Most people expect their air conditioners to make some noise when it’s running.
-But if a buzzing type of sound persists even after your air conditioning shuts off, it might be because something isn’t working properly.
-Whether it’s a faulty motor or an erratic electrical connection, it’s worth looking into.
-Otherwise, your air conditioner could stop working entirely.
+Most people expect their air conditioners to make a bit of noise when it’s running.
+But if a buzzing type of sound persists even after your air conditioning shuts down, it could be because something isn’t working right.
+Whether it’s a faulty motor or an erratic electrical connection, it’s worth checking out.
+Otherwise, your air conditioner could stop working altogether.

-Contacting a professional technician is the best idea when your air conditioner is making noise, since they can quickly find the source and begin repairs.
-In the meantime, here’s some useful information about why your air conditioner might be noisy.
+Calling a professional technician is the best idea when your air conditioner is making noise, since they can quickly find the source and start repairs.
+In the meantime, here’s some useful info about why your air conditioner could be noisy.

 First, Find Where the Sound is Coming From

-Tracing the sound back to the source can help the technician explore the possible causes.
+Tracing the sound back to its source can help the technician find out the possible causes.
 Your central air conditioning system is made up of two units.
 The outdoor unit dissipates the heat collected from your home and cools it down with the refrigerant.
-This cooler air is sent to the indoor air handler, which ensures the conditioned air is sent into the ductwork.
+This cooler air is sent to the indoor air handler, which makes sure the conditioned air is sent into the ductwork.
 If the noise you’re hearing isn’t coming from either of these units, the problem might be somewhere inside the ductwork itself.

-If the sound is coming from the indoor unit: When noises are coming from the indoor unit, it can often be because there’s something wrong with the blower motor.
-A faulty electrical connection can cause the motor to make a buzzing sound regardless of if the air conditioner is running.
+If the sound is coming from the indoor unit: When noise is coming from the indoor unit, it can often be because there’s something wrong with the blower motor.
+A faulty electrical connection could cause the motor to make a buzzing sound regardless of if the air conditioner is on.

-Occasionally, however, the noise comes from your condensate pump.
+Sometimes, however, the noise comes from the condensate pump.
 This component helps drain excess moisture away from the rest of the AC system.
-It may continue to run after a cooling cycle is complete if there’s still moisture that needs to be removed.
+It may continue to run after a cooling cycle is over if there’s still moisture that needs to be removed.

-If the sound is coming from the outdoor unit: Just like the indoor unit, the outdoor unit uses a fan and motor.
+If the sound is coming from the outdoor unit: Just like the indoor unit, the outdoor unit possesses a fan and motor.
 But instead of sending cool air into your ductwork, this fan is used to dissipate the heat collected from indoors.
-A damaged connection could produce a similar buzzing sound, and since it’s outdoors, it might be a while before you notice it.
+A bad connection could produce a similar buzzing sound, and since it’s outdoors, it could be a while before you notice it.

-There’s always a chance that a screw has come loose or a piece of debris has gotten trapped somewhere inside the system.
-This can happen to both the indoor and outdoor unit, and will produce a variety of noises depending on where the object is lodged.
+There’s always a chance that a screw has shaken loose or a piece of debris has gotten wedged somewhere inside the system.
+This can happen to both the indoor and outdoor unit, and will result in a variety of noises depending on where the object is lodged.
 If this is the source of the irritating sound, you shouldn’t hear it for very long after the AC shuts off.
 To make noise in the first place, it’d have to be close enough to something that could cause it to rattle against the unit housing.

 These Noises Are Most Often Because of an Electrical Problem

-You may have discovered that a lot of the possible causes of this unusual noise have something to do with electrical components or the connections themselves.
-Since these components won’t work without power, a malfunctioning electrical part is the most common reason you’ll hear something even when the air conditioner is off.
-After your technician has determined where the sound is coming from, they’ll likely start checking components such as the relay switch and compressor, as well as all connections.
+You may have discovered that a lot of the potential sources of this unusual noise have something to do with electrical components or the connections themselves.
+Since most components won’t work without power, a malfunctioning electrical part is the most common reason you’ll hear something even when the air conditioner is off.
+After your technician has determined where the sound is coming from, they’ll typically start checking components such as the relay switch and compressor, as well as all connections.

-Even if you’ve located the source of your problem and think it’s a simple fix, it’s best to let a licensed and insured professional handle electrical problems.
+Even if you’ve located the source of your problem and think it’s a simple fix, it’s best to let a licensed and insured professional resolve electrical problems.

-If your air conditioner’s electrical system is malfunctioning or damaged, hiring a professional is the way to go.
+If your air conditioner’s electrical system is malfunctioning or damaged, calling a professional is the right move.
 There are several reasons why:

-- Electrical problems can be hazardous: Service technicians have the training, licenses and insurance for safe and effective solutions to electrical malfunctions.
+- Electrical problems can be hazardous: Service technicians have the training, licenses and insurance for safe and effective resolutions to electrical malfunctions.

 - Improper repairs can end up doing more damage: Even if you think your DIY skills resolved the problem, it may have ended up doing more harm than good.
 Air conditioning systems are still complex machinery, after all.

-- Pros can spot other problems: Technicians with years of experience are more likely to recognize when something else is plaguing your HVAC system.
+- Pros can spot other problems: Technicians with extensive experience are more likely to notice when something else is plaguing your HVAC system.
 They can handle it right there instead of letting the issue spread or worsen.

 Other Common AC Noises

-Getting familiar with several other noises that could come from your air conditioner is a great idea.
-The next time something is wrong, you may be able to recognize it more quickly and call for professional service.
+Getting familiar with several other noises that can come from your air conditioner is a good idea.
+The next time something is wrong, you may be able to recognize it right away and call for professional service.
 A few other unusual noises include:

 - Trickling or Hissing: A leak is the most common culprit.
 Air leaks are inefficient but can be simple to resolve.
-If the coolant is leaking, however, that could spell big trouble.
-Components related to the refrigerant supply are costly to fix and could end up resulting in having to replace the entire air conditioner.
+If the coolant is leaking, however, that may spell big trouble.
+Components related to the refrigerant supply are expensive to fix and may end up resulting in having to replace the entire air conditioner.

-Call Air Engineers Service Experts for Quiet, Comfortable Cooling
+Call Sunbeam Service Experts for Quiet, Comfortable Cooling

-If something doesn’t sound right, don’t wait to see if it goes away by itself.
+If something doesn’t sound right, don’t wait and see if it goes away by itself.
 The faster a professional technician can take a look, the quicker things can be resolved.
-You’ll enjoy a quieter air conditioner and efficient cooling.
+You’ll appreciate a quieter air conditioner and efficient cooling.

-Schedule an appointment with the HVAC pros at Air Engineers Service Experts today by giving us a call at 904-450-5672.
+Request an appointment with the HVAC pros at Sunbeam Service Experts today by giving us a call at 716-427-6807.